malrase/malrase.github.io/source/_posts/2014-04-22-carry-on-packing-for-seven-months.markdown

   <div class="alt">Second side</div>
 </div>

-The two images above contain about two weeks' worth of clothes.Making sure I wear bulky items when travelling means that the lighter versions (e.g. a lighter jacket, thinner shoes) fit in the suitcase.
+The two images above contain about two weeks' worth of clothes.
+Making sure I wear bulky items when travelling means that the lighter versions (e.g. a lighter jacket, thinner shoes) fit in the suitcase.
 The contact lenses should be [allowed as medical liquids](https://www.tsa.gov/traveler-information/medically-necessary-liquids).

 Here's the full list: